axlan/robopenguins-blog/_posts/2020-01-03-nodemcu-dev.md

 }
 ```

 changing the WIFI_SSID, WIFI_PASSWORD, and ARDUINO_HOSTNAME.
-The ARDUINO_HOSTNAME didn't seem to take in my case, though I haven't put any effort into figuring out the issue.
+The ARDUINO_HOSTNAME wouldn't resolve for me, and I traced this down to the issue that it's using a service called mDNS which is natively supported on OSX and only partially supported on windows.
+To see my device I could use the [Service Browser Android App](https://play.google.com/store/apps/details?id=com.druk.servicebrowser&hl=en_US), or install the Bonjour SDK for Windows found [here](https://developer.apple.com/download/more/?=Bonjour%20SDK%20for%20Windows) (you'll need an Apple login, though the insall can also be found at <https://www.softpedia.com/get/Programming/SDK-DDK/Bonjour-SDK.shtml>).

 Under "Project Tasks" choose "Upload and Monitor".
 This builds the project and attempts to upload the results to the configured serial port.
 After a minute or so it should finish and start monitoring the serial port for messages coming from the board.
 You should see something like: